 What are the benefits of timing my child's work?

-As children progress through school life they will be expected to complete a number of tasks under timed conditions.
-These can vary from a series of questions in a mental mathematics starter to completing their SATs tests.
+As children progress through their school life, they'll regularly and increasingly be expected to complete tasks under timed conditions.
+These can vary from answering a series of questions in a mental mathematics starter to completing their SATs tests, Highers and GCSEs.

 A study conducted in the US by Pearson Education on how test performance was impacted by timed conditions concluded that:

 "Although the differences were quite small and non-significant for the most part, all students tested under untimed conditions showed improved performance through grade 6.
 However, above grade 6, students actually performed slightly better under timed conditions."